 Chargrilled Octopus, Chickpea Fritter, Red Pepper and Mojo Verde (£9).
 Another successful dish and always features during my meals here – the octopus is perfectly tender with a meaty texture, smoky in flavour and the chickpea fritter has crisp exterior and soft, doughy interior.

 Chargrilled Venison Haunch with Celeriac and Hazelnut Dressing (£9).
-This dish I could have eaten again, the meat tender with that sweet game flavour and the the earthiness of the celeriac worked well with the crunch of the hazelnuts – a perfect combination.
+This dish I could have eaten again and again.
+The tender venison married well with the sweet the earthy celeriac and the texture came from the nuts.

 Pan Seared Scallop with Butternut Squash Purée and Ibérico Manteca (£5 each).
-(Ibérico cooking fat to me and you).
-Again another successful dish and feature frequently on the menu, I’m not all surprised!
+Again another successful dish and features frequently on the menu, I’m not all surprised as it’s wonderful.

 Padrón Peppers (£5) should also feature in any tapas meal and they’re done really well here.
 You will miss out if you don’t oder them.

 Grilled Brisket with Pomegranate Glaze, Watercress, Radish and Tropea Onion (£8).
-The beef was super flavourful, tender, smoky and sweet but somehow lacked a bit of moisture with was a shame.
+The beef was super flavourful, tender, smoky and sweet but was let down by a lack moisture.
 It reminded me of a good piece of beef jerky – in a good way of course!

 Confit of Old Spot Pork Belly with Rosemary Scented Cannellini Beans. (£9).
-I’m head scratching over this one, I’m a big believer in pork and the belly variety for me is just gospel – I salut you Mr Piggy but this one didn’t hit the sweet spot.
-Sure the crackling did exactly what he says on the tin but the meat was too dry and the beans a bit nondescript.
+I’m head scratching over this one, I’m a big believer in pork and the belly is one of my favourite cuts.
+Sure the crackling did exactly what he says on the tin but the meat was too dry and the dish lacked seasoning.

 Braised Oxtail with Bone Marrow, Truffle Mash and Parmesan Crumb (£8.5).
 You would be foolish not to order this, everything about it was just perfect.
-The oxtail braised so well, perfectly seasoned with the added baked parmesan made for an umami explosion.
+The oxtail, braised down well, was perfectly seasoned and the baked parmesan topping gave an umami explosion.
 Just writing about this is making me salivate!